intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

 Follow the steps below if you need to run BigDL with [spark-submit](https://spark.apache.org/docs/latest/running-on-yarn.html#launching-spark-on-yarn).

-- Pack the current conda environment to `environment.tar.gz` (you can use any name you like) in the current working directory:
+- Pack the current active conda environment to `environment.tar.gz` (you can use any name you like) in the current working directory:

   ```bash
   conda pack -o environment.tar.gz
   ```

-- _**You need to write your BigDL program as a Python script.**_ In the script, you need to call `init_orca_context` at the very beginning of your code and specify cluster_mode to be `spark-submit`:
+- _**You need to write your BigDL program as a Python script.**_ In the script, you need to call `init_orca_context` at the very beginning of your code and specify "cluster_mode" to be `spark-submit`:

   ```python
   from bigdl.orca import init_orca_context